A duality formula and a particle Gibbs sampler for continuous time Feynman-Kac measures on path spaces: Perturbation analysis

-By (\ref{ref-termin}), when $(H_0)$ is satisfied, the Feynman-Kac model defined in terms of $(L_{s}^-,V^-)$ satisfy the stability property $(H_1)$.
-Thus, using theorem~\ref{cor-ref-zeta-m} we readily deduce the following estimates. \begin{cor} We have almost sure and uniform estimates
+By (\ref{ref-termin}), when $(H_0)$ is satisfied, the Feynman-Kac model defined in terms of the pair $(L_{s}^-,V^-_s)$ given in (\ref{def-L-V}) satisfies the stability property $(H_1)$.
+Thus, using theorem~\ref{cor-ref-zeta-m} we readily deduce the following estimates. \begin{cor} Assume that $ (H_1)$ is met.
+In this situation, for any $f\in \mbox{\rm Osc}(S)$ and $F\in \mbox{\rm Osc}(D_t(S))$ we have almost sure and uniform estimates given by

 \end{cor}